Sklyvan/EvolutionSimulation/README.md

 ### Constants:

 When running the simulation there's some constants which you can modify to view alternative simulations and results.

+You can find this file at: **src/simulation_objects/simulation_constants.h**

 - GROUND_COLOR: RGB Color, defines the background color.